 Goldman Sachs 10,000 Small Businesses in the United States

 In the United States, Goldman Sachs 10,000 Small Businesses is a $500 million program to unlock the growth and job-creation potential of 10,000 small businesses across the country through greater access to business education, financial capital, and business support services.
-The program is active in urban and rural communities, with more than 9,700 small business owners having graduated from the program across all 50 states, the District of Columbia, and Puerto Rico to date.
+The program is active in urban and rural communities, with nearly 17,000 small businesses served and 10,000+ small business owners having graduated from the program across all 50 states, the District of Columbia, and Puerto Rico to date.

 Goldman Sachs 10,000 Small Businesses in the UK